devUserContact/nextTypescriptSCSS-template/README.md

-# Nextjs app template with typescript and scss
+# Nextjs app template with Typescript and SCSS
 ___
 run the development server: